0xPolygon/polygon-docs/docs/pos/overview.md

-The Polygon Proof-of-Stake (PoS) network, originally launched as Matic Network in June 2020, has been upgraded a number of times since inception.
-Initially designed to scale Ethereum through a sidechain, a new discussion on the Polygon forum proposes upgrading Polygon PoS into a zero-knowledge (ZK)-based validium on Ethereum.
+The Polygon Proof-of-Stake (PoS) network is designed to address scalability challenges within the Ethereum ecosystem.
+It operates as an EVM-compatible Layer-2 (L2) scaling solution for Ethereum, enhancing its throughput while also significantly bringing down  gas costs, i.e., transaction fees.

-If passed, Polygon PoS would adopt the execution environment of Polygon zkEVM along with a dedicated data availability layer.
-The new architecture would be inherently interoperable, through an in-development interop-layer, with a broader network of ZK-powered Layer 2 (L2) chains on Ethereum.
+Originally launched as Matic Network in June 2020, Polygon PoS has undergone numerous upgrades since its inception.
+Initially designed to scale Ethereum through a sidechain, a new proposal on the Polygon forum suggests upgrading Polygon PoS into a zero-knowledge (ZK)-based validium on Ethereum.
+If approved, Polygon PoS would adopt the execution environment of Polygon zkEVM along with a dedicated data availability layer.
+This new architecture would be inherently interoperable with a broader network of ZK-powered Ethereum L2s via the Agglayer.

 Polygon PoS will continue to be foundational infrastructure for a wide array of decentralized applications and services.
-More details about the overarching vision of a unified ecosystem of L2s on Ethereum can be found in the Learn section.
+More details about the overarching vision of a unified ecosystem of L2s on Ethereum can be found in [the Learn space](../learn/index.md).

 ## Transaction lifecycle